Aquifer: Fractured

-The criteria proposed by this approach attempt to encapsulate and measure all potential variables that play a role in defining the transboundary nature of an aquifer and its multidimensional boundaries.
+Undersea

+2015 remote sensing and 2025 direct sampling discovered an undersea reservoir of fresh water off the coast of Nantucket, which may strech from Maine to New Jersey and represent one of the largest aquifers in the United States.
+The aquifer may represent glacial melt that moved from dry land to undersea due to long-term sea level rise caused by the Holocene glacial retreat, or it may be connected to land and get recharged by rainwater.

 Human use of groundwater

-Challenges for using groundwater include: overdrafting (extracting groundwater beyond the equilibrium yield of the aquifer), groundwater-related subsidence of land, groundwater becoming saline, groundwater pollution.
+Challenges for using groundwater include: overdrafting (extracting groundwater beyond the equilibrium yield of the aquifer), groundwater-related subsidence of land, groundwater becoming saline, and groundwater pollution.

 By country or continent

 Africa

 Aquifer depletion is a problem in some areas, especially in northern Africa, where one example is the Great Manmade River project of Libya.
 However, new methods of groundwater management such as artificial recharge and injection of surface waters during seasonal wet periods has extended the life of many freshwater aquifers, especially in the United States.

 Australia

 The Great Artesian Basin situated in Australia is arguably the largest groundwater aquifer in the world (over 1.7 e6km2).
-It plays a large part in water supplies for Queensland, and some remote parts of South Australia.
+It plays a large part in water supplies for Queensland, some remote parts of South Australia and most of the Northern Territorry.